MohitBhimrajka/template/README.md

 ### Automatic Migration on Startup

-**✅ Production Ready**: Database migrations run automatically when the application starts, ensuring your database schema is always up-to-date without manual intervention.
+**Production Ready**: Database migrations run automatically when the application starts, ensuring your database schema is always up-to-date without manual intervention.

 **How it works:**
 1. Application starts and waits for database connection